pedrohenriquebl/cpf-validation/README.md

 # CPF Validation Code

-This is a simple code to study and understand how to validate Brazilian CPF (Cadastro de Pessoas Físicas) numbers.
+This is a simple code to study and understand how to validate and Create Brazilian CPF (Cadastro de Pessoas Físicas) numbers.
 It's intended for educational purposes to help understand the validation process.

 ## How CPF Validation Works